Greetings to you, music lovers, thrill seekers, and conversationalists all across the fruited plain.

 You can't buy them off of their website.

-So Gore's paying himself.
+So Gore is paying himself.

-Alg literally, Al Gore is paying himself to continue his carbon footprint.
+Literally, Al Gore is paying himself to continue his carbon footprint.

-His carbon footprint's not getting smaller, his carbon footprint is anything as enlarging, which is all bogus.
+His carbon footprint is anything enlarging, which is all bogus.

-I couldn't care less, but I mean he's making a big deal out of it.
+I couldn't care less, but I mean, he's making a big deal out of it.

-The uh the uh the blogger is ecotality.com.
+The blogger is ecotality.com.

 That's a boutique international investment firm that invests other people's money for a fee in the stocks of green companies.